cdapio/cdap/docs/courses/source/modules/m24_querying_using_procedures.rst

 - Allow synchronous calls into the Reactor from an external system
 - Perform server-side processing on-demand
-- Are Similar to a stored procedure in a traditional database
+- Are similar to a stored procedure in a traditional database

 Procedures are typically used to post-process data at query time: